X

 120 Miles

-Take Interstate Highway 15 south to MT-278 to Bannack State Park, and explore the site of Montana’s first gold discovery, now an abandoned mining town with more than 60 historic buildings.
+Take Interstate Highway 15 south to MT-278 to Bannack State Park and explore the site of Montana’s first gold discovery, now an abandoned mining town with more than 60 historic buildings.
 From Bannack, head west on MT-278 and north on the breathtaking 49-mile Pioneer Mountains Scenic Byway.
 Stop at Crystal Park and dig for crystals, like quartz and amethyst.
 If your bike is equipped for dirt, detour 5 miles to Coolidge Ghost Town.
-Afterward, take a break at the Wise River Club in Wise River, where the Pioneer Mountains Scenic Byway ends.
-From there, head east on State Highway 43 and then north on I-15 to Butte, and old mining town home to one of the nation’s largest National Historic Landmark Districts with a wealth of turn of the 20th century architecture, most of which is listed on the National Register of Historic Places.
-Grab a drink at the M&M Bar & Café and then head to Butte Brewing Company for pizza and beer.
+Afterward, take a break at the Wise River Club, where the Pioneer Mountains Scenic Byway ends.
+From there, head east on State Highway 43 and then north on I-15 to Butte, a town steeped in history with one of the nation’s largest National Historic Landmark Districts featuring a wealth of turn-of-the-20th-century architecture, most of which is listed on the National Register of Historic Places.
+Grab a drink at the M&M Bar & Café, then head to Butte Brewing Company for pizza and beer.
 Overnight in Butte at the Finlen Hotel and Motor Inn, The Miner’s Hotel or Holiday Inn Express & Suites.

 For more information: